itskrayem/starter-package/README.md

 ```
 This installs Spatie Permission package and publishes all related stubs (models, Nova resources, policies, seeders, migrations).

+**Note:** Previously you could use `php artisan starter:install permission`, but this has been moved to a separate command for better organization.

 #### Step 4: Install Page Features (Optional)
 ```bash
 php artisan starter:page